 If you’re worried that your medication is causing erectile dysfunction, speak to your GP as there might be other options that you could try.
 Don’t stop taking a medicine that your GP has prescribed without discussing it with a qualified professional though.

-You should talk to your doctor about which type of PDE-5 inhibitor might be best for you, depending on whether you have taken one before and how often you intend to have sex.
+You should talk to your doctor about which erectile dysfunction treatment might be best for you, depending on whether you have taken one before and how often you intend to have sex.

-If you find that PDE-5 inhibitors don’t work, you might want to consider whether you waited long enough for the medication to kick in, whether you waited too long for the medication to kick in, whether you had a high enough dose, and whether you felt sexually aroused.
-You still need to feel sexually stimulated to get an erection when taking PDE-5 inhibitors.
+If you find that PDE-5 inhibitors don’t work, you might want to consider whether you waited long enough for the erectile dysfunction treatment to kick in, whether you waited too long for the medication to kick in, whether you had a high enough dose, and whether you felt sexually aroused.
+You still need to feel sexually stimulated to get an erection when taking an erectile dysfunction treatment.

 You can get all three types of PDE-5 inhibitors on prescription from your NHS GP, but in some cases you’ll be asked to pay the full cost of the medication (£17-£30 for 4 tablets depending on the pharmacy’s pricing).
 If you have: diabetes, multiple sclerosis, Parkinson’s disease, polio, prostate cancer, a severe pelvic or spinal injury, spina bifida, or certain genetic conditions, then you may be entitled to an NHS prescription for PDE-5 inhibitors.

-Likewise, if you have had one of the following medical treatments, then you may also be entitled to an NHS prescription for PDE-5 inhibitors: pelvic surgery, surgical removal of the prostate gland (prostatectomy), dialysis for kidney failure, a kidney transplant.
+Likewise, if you have had one of the following medical treatments, then you may also be entitled to an NHS prescription for erectile dysfunction treatment: pelvic surgery, surgical removal of the prostate gland (prostatectomy), dialysis for kidney failure, a kidney transplant.